mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 I have divided my user stories into users and the site owner, as each of these users will have a distinct set of needs and goals.

 #### Users
-1. As a user, I want to play a fun, challenging, and educational game with feedback on word and number game solutions.
+1. As a user, I want to play a fun, family friendly, challenging, and educational game.
-2. As a user, I want to be given clear instructions on each screen on how to play the game and how to progress.
+2. As a user, I want to be able to view the rules of the game.
-3. As a user, I want to be able to view the rules of the game.
+3. As a user, I want to be able to view the high scores leaderboard.
 4. As a user, I want to be able to start a new game and enter my player name.
-5. As a user,
+5. As a user, I want the game to remember my name if I play again and have the choice to keep my name or change it.
-6. As a user,
+6. As a user, I want my input to be validated with clear feedback on how to correct any input errors.
-7. As a user,
+7. As a user, I want to be given clear instructions on each screen on how to play the game and how to progress.
-8. As a user,
+8. As a user, I want feedback on my word and number guesses with potential solutions provided by the game.
-9. As a user,
+9. As a user, I want to keep track of my current score and previous high score as the game progresses.
-10. As a user,
+10. As a user, I want to be told when the game is over, the score I achieved, my high score, and be shown the leaderboard if I achieve a top ten high score.

 #### Site Owner